Kisara-k/depression-risk-ml/README.md

 The model's performance was evaluated on the test set using several key metrics:

-- **AUC-ROC score:** 0.9745, showing the model's ability to effectively distinguish between the two classes.
+**AUC-ROC score:** 0.9745, showing the model's ability to effectively distinguish between the two classes.
-- **Accuracy:** 0.9381, meaning it correctly classified 93.81% of test instances.
+</br>**Accuracy:** 0.9381, meaning it correctly classified 93.81% of test instances.
-- **F1-score:** 0.8252, reflecting the model's ability to balance precision and recall, especially in the context of an imbalanced dataset.
+</br>**F1-score:** 0.8252, reflecting the model's ability to balance precision and recall, especially in the context of an imbalanced dataset.

 To make predictions on the final test dataset, the model was retrained on the entire training dataset.
 This approach ensured that the model used all available data in the best way.
 The final predictions were then generated, with an accuracy score of 0.94005.